Wunkolo/libsai/README.md

 ```

 The checksum for `Data-Blocks` and `Table-Blocks` is a simple exclusive-or and bit-rotate which interprets all 4096 bytes of the block as 1024 32-bit integers, with the exception that the checksum for `Table-Blocks` does not include the first four bytes(the checksum integer of the block itself).
 All 1024 integers are exclusive-ored with an initial checksum of zero, which is rotated left 1 bit before the exclusive-or operation.
 Finally the lowest bit is set, making all checksums an odd number.

+The `NextBlock` integer is a block index used to point to the next block that should be read if one is trying to read a serial stream of data.
+Ex: A large file that spans multiple blocks will be broken up into multiple blocks, and the table-block will use the "NextBlock" flag to point to the next block that should be read, with "0" being the last block.

 ```cpp
 // If your block number is a multiple of 512, set `Table` to true.